koka-lang/koka/doc/spec/tour.kk.md

 ```

 Note how the first argument to `while` is in braces instead of the usual
 parenthesis.
-In Koka, an expression between _parenthesis_ is always evaluated
+In &koka;, an expression between _parenthesis_ is always evaluated
 before a function call, whereas an expression between _braces_ (ah,
 _suspenders_!) is suspended and may be never evaluated or more than once
 (as in our example).